abdulsomod1/html-and-css-template/README.md

 # Project Name

-> One paragraph statemeno the project.
+> One paragraph statement about the project.

 ![screenshot](./app_screenshot.png)